Great Ocean Road

 It is time to hit the road and travel along one of Australia’s most well-known and scenic drives.
 The Great Ocean Road takes you through some of Victoria’s biggest tourist attractions.
 Wind your way along the coast and look out for the dramatic cliff faces, beaches, rainforest and of course delicious food and wine.
 We suggest taking around a week to do this journey so you can completely switch on your holiday mode, but this trip can be altered to fit your vacay dream!

 Kicking off the road trip in Melbourne, the mecca of all things trendy and tasty.
 You will never be bored when visiting this city, whether it’s your first time or your thousandth.
 Find yourself in one of the many funky laneways filled with delicious food, famous barista coffees and rooftop bars with 360-degee views of the city and did we mention epic cocktails?
 A city home to numerous events we suggest keeping a day/night free to attend a sporting event at the MCG or Marvel Stadium to get a taste of the Melbourne atmosphere.
 Make sure you put a whole day aside to shop until you drop, whether markets are more your scene or the large shopping centres suit you more Melbourne has it all.
 Take in the big city before it’s time to move on to the coastal treasures this road trip explores.
+Stay with us at Airport Tourist Village or Discovery Parks - Melbourne or Crystal Brook Tourist Park.

 Melbourne to Torquay - 1.5 hour drive

 Only an hour and a half up the coast and you will reach the surfy town of Torquay, the official beginning of the Great Ocean Road.
 Be sure to take a snap in front of the sign to document the start of your journey!
 This modern regional town is known for its relaxed vibe and incredible beaches.
-Make the Torquay Foreshore Caravan Park or Torquay Holiday Park your home away from home while you explore some of Australia’s best-known surf beaches.
+Make the Torquay Foreshore Caravan Park your home away from home while you explore some of Australia’s best-known surf beaches.
 Relax and soak up the sun, indulge at the incredible eateries along the way, lace up those hiking boots and hit the Surf Coast Walk and of course surf the waves at Bells Beach.
 If you’re keen to learn more about the sport of surfing check out the Surfworld Museum, a must see!
 After a big day at the beach kick your feet up and enjoy a cold one in park and make use of the ample facilities both parks have to offer.

 Torquay to Apollo Bay - 1.5 hour drive